ankane/the-ultimate-guide-to-ruby-timeouts/README.md

 Geocoder.configure(timeout: 1, ...)
 ```

 No exception is raised by default.
-To raise exceptions, use:
+To raise exceptions, use

 ```ruby
 Geocoder.configure(timeout: 1, always_raise: :all, ...)
 ```

-Raises `Timeout::Error`.
+Raises `Timeout::Error`

 ### twilio-ruby